prodypanda/copytabs/README.md

 ## 🚀 Key Features

 - Copies the content of all opened tabs into a single new tab
+- Selectively copy chosen tabs
+- Custom formatting option for copied content
+- Includes a structured file tree for better context (NEW!)
 - Includes the file location at the top of each file's content
 - Preserves the order of the tabs as they appear in your editor
-- Adds a convenient status bar item for quick access
+- Adds convenient status bar items for quick access
 - Configurable file type inclusion/exclusion
 - Option to include or exclude comments
 - Customizable separator between files
-- Keyboard shortcut for quick access
+- Keyboard shortcuts for quick access

 ## 💡 Use Cases